OT M-60: Characteristics

-The vehicle is powered by a 6-cylinder diesel, which generates 140 hp, giving a top road speed of 45 km/h.
+The vehicle is powered by a six-cylinder diesel engine, which generates 140 hp, giving a top road speed of 45 km/h.
 The vehicle is an all welded steel construction, which gives protection against small arms.
 It has no NBC protection system.

-The rear compartment is for 10 troops who sit on benches back to back so they can fire their personal weapons through side ports (3 either side) and they depart the vehicle via two doors set in the rear.
+The rear compartment allows for 10 troops to be carried.
+These sit on benches back-to-back so that they can fire their personal weapons through side ports (three on either side), and they depart the vehicle via two doors set in the rear.